- Reference and research assistance: Online and remote options

 - Phone: 651.793.1634

-Tech assistance is also available from Metro’s IT department via the IT Chat Widget on the desktop of university computers.
-Students can access IT’s computer help through the options listed here: https://www.metrostate.edu/students/support/tech-help.
+Tech assistance is also available from Metro’s Institutional Effectiveness and Technology (IET) department via the IT Chat Widget on the desktop of university computers.
+Students can access IET’s computer help through the options listed at Tech Help.
+Some other resources listed by the library are available at Tech Education.

 Staff at the second floor circulation desk can help you get a student ID card, find items on the library shelves, check out or renew library materials, get copies of materials from other Minnesota libraries, and access course reserves.